 How do I store Gilenya?

-- Store Gilenya in the original blister pack in a dry place.
+- Store Gilenya in the original bottle or blister pack in a dry place.

 - Store Gilenya at room temperature between 59°F to 86°F (15°C to 30°C).